 Have you already seen the major sights in the Czech Republic’s capital city?
-If not, check out my list on top 5 must-sees here!
+If not, click here for my top 5 things to see in Prague!
 Have you exhausted your list of things to do (or ahem, maybe you missed your flight and suddenly have an extra day…maybe that was just me)?
-In any case, I created a super enjoyable list of things to do (after the main attractions) when I was rewarded with an extra day in the city:
+In any case, I created a super enjoyable list of things to do (after the main attractions) when I was rewarded with an extra day in the city.
+Read on for Prague’s best kept secrets…in some cases they’re not sooooo secret, but they’re not on the first page of the guidebook.

 Check out the Dancing House for a bar with the best views of the city.
 Located right on the Vltava River, you get sweeping views of Prague.
 I bought a lovely cup of tea to recover from the trauma of missing a flight, and just soaked in the panoramas.
 (Please excuse my neon gym top…I thought I would be back in the USA at this point, and was low on clothing options.)